RibasCode/nike-layout/README.md

 # nike-layout
-This is a Nike concept layout made by myself
+This is a Nike concept layout made by myself.